Global Demographics and Population Projections

 China has massive internal migration.
 It is governed by hukou system, which has roots in Chinese history.

-The number of rural migrant workers in China comprises more than one third of the Chinese labor force.
 Rural migrant laborers propelled the extraordinary boom of China’s economy over the last decades but are still subject to discrimination and unfair treatment.
-Their children often have limited access to healthcare and education and are often separated from their parents for years on end.
+Their children are often separated from their parents for years and raised by grandparents.
+The government is slowly improving the legal status of some rural migrant workers but fears that former rural migrants might lead to higher unemployment in the major cities.

 Statista, “Migrant workers in China – statistics and facts,” June 3, 2024.